 The Clinic is staffed by the faculty of Yale University School of Medicine -- physicians with specific expertise in the diagnosis and treatment of all endocrine conditions, including thyroiditis, hyperthyroidism, Graves’ disease, goiter, thyroid nodules, thyroid cancer, hyperparathyroidism, adrenal tumors, Cushing’s syndrome, hyperaldosteronism, disorders of adrenal function, paraganglioma, pheochromocytoma, carcinoid, islet cell neoplasms and pituitary disorders, including hypopituitarism, pituitary tumors, Cushing's disease, acromegaly and prolactinomas.

-We are a recognized regional resource for state-of-the-art, aggressive therapy for thyroid cancer as well as for the management of thyroid disease during pregnancy.
+We are a recognized resource for state-of-the-art, aggressive therapy for thyroid cancer as well as for the management of thyroid disease during pregnancy.